Sunbeam Tiger (1925): Racing

 After the land speed record, the car returned to Grand Prix racing at Brooklands, Boulogne and San Sebastian.

 At the time of the land speed record attempt, the car was fitted with a narrow inlet cowling over the radiator, similar to that of the Sunbeam 350HP.
 For racing, a flat open radiator grille was used.
 The narrow cowling has re-appeared in preservation.

 Tigress

 One sister car to Tiger was built and named Tigress.

 It survives today, fitted with a Napier Lion engine and racing in British Vintage events as the "Sunbeam-Napier".

 Today

-The Sunbeam Tiger is preserved today in Utah, restored to the streamlined radiator cowling fitted for record-breaking.
-As of 2006, the engine is reportedly being rebuilt after suffering foreign object damage whilst vintage racing, hence the static display in LSR trim.
+Tiger spent a period in preservation in Utah, where the car had been restored with the streamlined radiator cowling fitted for record-breaking.
+As of 2006, the engine was reportedly rebuilt after suffering foreign object damage whilst vintage racing, hence the static display in LSR trim.

+In recent years (2023 onwards), Tiger is in the ownership of the Indian businessman, Vijay Mallya.
+The car is competing in historic motorsport events in the U.K. with the Vintage Sports Car Club and at Goodwood.

 In 1990, the now 65-year-old Tiger re-created its record attempt, this time at RAF Elvington, and succeeded in beating it at 159 mi/h.